 Answer: You sit and stare at the stone for a long time.
 The more expensive it is, the longer you stare.
 Seriously, orienting gem rough is an area where faceters have to build up skill and experience over the years.
 The decision is usually a tradeoff between many factors.

 While you’re staring at that stone, consider the following:

 - Do you need a specific shape for the stone?

-- For dichroic rough, what direction gives the best color?
+- For pleochroic rough, what direction gives the best color?

 - What is the shape of the rough?

-- How many flaws are you prepared to tolerate in the finished stone, and where should the flaws be placed for least visibility?
+- How many flaws and inclusions are you prepared to tolerate in the finished stone, and where should they be placed for least visibility?